A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 a weak location without sufficient transaction volume,

-the need to handle cash and cryptocurrency liquidity,
+the need to manage cash and cryptocurrency liquidity,

-That is why before buying a machine, it is worth first checking the legal requirements, calculating the costs, assessing the potential of the location and comparing providers.
-Only then should you decide on the budget, operating model and possible network scaling.
+That is why, before buying a machine, it is worth checking the legal requirements, calculating the costs, evaluating the location's potential, and comparing providers first.
+Only then should you decide on the budget, operating model, and possible network scaling.

 FAQ